nyathea/legacypatcher/README.md

 - Fixing banner images not being displaying on profiles
 - Fix viewing quote tweets on tweets
 - Stop source labels from disappearing once the tweet has loaded
+- Fix liking tweets and viewing profiles on 7.x versions

 ## Tested Versions